LSU Physics Professor Receives NSF Career Award

-BATON ROUGE - LSU Assistant Professor in the Department of Physics & Astronomy Parampreet Singh has received a five-year National Science Foundation Faculty Early Career Development, or CAREER, award to support his research on Explorations in Quantum Gravity: Cosmological and Black Hole Spacetimes.
+BATON ROUGE - LSU Assistant Professor in the Department of Physics & Astronomy Ivan Agullo has received a five-year National Science Foundation Faculty Early Career Development, or CAREER, award to support his research on the early universe.

 The NSF CAREER award is one of the foundation's most prestigious grants awarded to promising junior faculty who effectively integrate research and education within the context of the mission of their organization.
-Singh will receive $400,000 for understanding the resolution of singularities, such as the Big Bang and inside black holes, using techniques of quantum gravity.
-Quantum gravity is a union of quantum theory and gravitational physics that aims to address many unanswered fundamental questions in theoretical physics.
-Singh will use analytical, phenomenological and high performance computing tools to extract physics of quantum gravitational spacetimes.
+Agullo will receive $400,000 for investigating the most extreme epochs in the evolution of the universe and obtaining avenues to observationally test the new ideas.

 About the NSF CAREER Award